Skip to content

 fn Println(args: ...any)

-Prints arguments by default formatting to stdout.
+Prints arguments with default formatting to stdout.
 Prints new-line after arguments.
+Panics if any exception appears.

 Sprint